 Admissions and Recruitment Director

 Jeremiah Kalendae serves as the Director of Admissions and Recruitment at Starr King School for the Ministry at the Graduate Theological Union, in Berkeley, California.
 He is passionate about multireligious, counter-oppressive divinity education, innovative scholarship, and revolutionary social change.
-He is a mystic, artist, sacred activist, community leader, spiritual teacher, and writer.
+He is a mystic, artist, sacred activist, community leader, nonprofit consultant, counselor, writer, and spiritual teacher.

-He is passionate about mysticism, spirituality, the(a)ology, philosophy, art, ecological justice, global decolonization, animal rights, refugee and aslyee advocacy, anti-racism, ecofeminism, queer liberation, and intersectional, counter-oppressive frameworks of building a just, sustainable, and loving society.
-He frequently teaches, leads sacred ceremony, and is sought after as a multireligious spiritual teacher and sacred activist in the San Francisco Bay Area.
+He is passionate about mysticism, spirituality, the(a)ology, philosophy, art, ecological justice, global decolonization, animal rights, refugee and aslyee advocacy, anti-racism, ecofeminism, queer liberation, and intersectional, organic, counter-oppressive frameworks of building a just, sustainable, and loving society.
+He frequently teaches, leads sacred ceremony, and is sought after as a sacred activist and spiritual teacher in the San Francisco Bay Area.
 In his free time, he loves trips to the Ocean Mother, surfing, rock climbing, camping, weight lifting, running, pilgrimages, ashtanga yoga, sacred tattoos and piercings, fashion and drag, and vegan cooking.